 When visiting South Dakota’s Black Hills, you have plenty of choice for where to stay.
 We recommend Custer, Keystone, Hill City, Rapid City or the northern parts of the Black Hills.

-Read our in depth guide to the best hotels in South Dakota’s Black Hills, near Mount Rushmore, Custer State Park and the best of the area.
+Read our popular guide to the best hotels in South Dakota’s Black Hills, near Mount Rushmore, Custer State Park and the best of the area.

-And you might find our ultimate guide on how to book the cheapest hotels helpful to save a few dollars along the way.
+And you might find our tips on how to get the best deals on hotels helpful to save a few dollars along the way.

 If you choose to stay in the popular town of Keystone, below are our top hotel choices.
 Click each hotel name to check prices and availability: